Evidence-Based Group Therapy Programs

 Mindfulness-Based Cognitive Therapy Group

-Format: 8-week program following MBCT protocol with daily home practice
+Format: 8-week protocol with daily home practice

 Chronic Illness Management Group

-Format: Open enrollment, 10-week program with graduated skill development
+Format: 10-week program with health psychology framework

 Substance Use Recovery Group

-Format: 16-week structured program with continuing care options
+Format: 12-week program with continuing care options

 Research-Validated Therapeutic Community